17 IT Issues CIOs Are Facing in 2025

-In 2024, Chief Information Officers, ITSM (IT Service Management) leaders, and cybersecurity chiefs are facing a range of challenges unlike any other year.
+In 2025, Chief Information Officers, ITSM (IT Service Management) leaders, and cybersecurity chiefs will continue to face a growing range of challenges.

-From the advances in Artificial Intelligence (AI) to outdated hardware, poor strategic planning, cloud confusion, and new cyber threats, the numbers of IT issues are multiplying.
-In this article, we review the top 15 IT issues that many CIOs and IT leaders are saying they are struggling with, and what can be done to resolve these issues.
+From the advances in Artificial Intelligence (AI) to outdated hardware, poor strategic planning and spending, cloud confusion, and new cyber threats, the numbers of IT issues are multiplying.
+In this article, reviewed and updated for 2025, we examine the top 17 IT issues that many CIOs and IT leaders are saying they are struggling with, and what can be done to resolve these issues.

 -